Ada-Developers-Academy/daily-curriculum/week17/friday/AngularJS-intro.md

 here, I would see "4" instead of "2 + 2" You can use variables, custom functions, and so on here, too.

-You'll see and use this more in the activity later today.
+You'll see and use this more in the activity next week.

 ###Directives